RocketFoxxx/TigerTales-Screenshots/README.md

 # TigerTales-Screenshots
-Screenshots to show how TigerTales looks like, because it's local project.
-Made in VSCode with HTML,CSS and JS
+This repository includes screenshots to showcase the design and functionality of the TigerTales project, as it's hosted locally.
+The project was developed using HTML, CSS, and JavaScript in VSCode to create an interactive, visually engaging web experience.